 The Roosevelt neighborhood has emerged as the preeminent art district in the metro area.
 Roosevelt Row (known as RoRo by locals) showcases the artistic talents in the neighborhood, celebrated en masse on First Fridays held at the beginning of each month.
 It was the local artists who first moved into the area in the 1980s, starting First Fridays to showcase their work in 1994.
 Visitors took note, saw its potential, and the revitalization began.

 Visitors who don’t want to walk the RoRo art district can take the Trolley Tour or the Metro Rail.
-During the summer, the shops keep “vampire hours” so that people can enjoy the galleries, live music streaming from bars and nightclubs, and boutiques after the sun sets and temperatures cool.
+During the summer, the shops keep late so that people can enjoy the galleries, live music streaming from bars and nightclubs, and boutiques after the sun sets and temperatures cool.

-This library anchors the Phoenix Public Library system.
-At the exact time of the summer solstice, the sun shines through skylights into the library and floods it with light through its five levels and shines onto the lobby’s floor in circles.
+- The Burton Barr Library - This library anchors the Phoenix Public Library system.
+At the exact time of the summer solstice, the sun shines through skylights and floods the library with light through its five levels, shinning onto the lobby’s floor in circles.

-This beautiful park surrounds the library where you’ll find the historic Winship House inside the Japanese Friendship Garden.
+- Margaret T. Hance Park - This park houses the historic Winship House inside the Japanese Friendship Garden.
 A tour of this home will give you a sense of what life was like in the early days of Phoenix.
 The park hosts many cultural events from September through May.

-One of downtown’s newest attractions, CityScape, is a mixed-use project that includes a hotel, retail shops, luxury apartments, and offices.
-You’ll find Phoenix’s only rooftop lounge with a full service bar and restaurant where the views of the city are unmatched.
+- CityScape - CityScape is a mixed-use project that includes a hotel, retail shops, luxury apartments, and offices.
+You’ll also find Phoenix’s only rooftop lounge with a full-service bar and restaurant where the views of the city are unmatched.